PLAY BY THE RULES!

 With great power comes great responsibility: the most important is to stay in tracks and compliant with our constraints!

 The default size is 32*32*32, which is translated to a Meter (3,2 f) on the sandbox Universe, and therefore characters and assets would have to be created having this measures as a reference.
 It is not necessary to use all of this detail, but 32x32x32 is the maximum detail available to make inside a cubic meter.
+An avatar will be about 2 blocks in height (64 Voxels).

 GET YOUR ASSETS READY